-The share-based and stock option component of the NEOs' and the Company's other Vice-Presidents' compensation are intended to advance the interests of the Company by encouraging the NEOs and the Company's other Vice-Presidents to remain associated with the Company long-term and furnishing them with an incentive as they seek to increase shareholder value.
-Grants under the Long-Term Incentive Plan are intended to provide long-term awards linked directly to the market performance of the Company's shares, thereby aligning the short-term and long-term performance goals of the NEOs and the Company's other Vice-Presidents that are based on operational and financial results with the goal of increasing shareholder value.
+The share-based and stock option component of our executive compensation program is intended to advance the interests of the Company by encouraging long-term retention and providing incentive for results that increase shareholder value.
+Grants under our LTIP are intended to provide long-term awards linked directly to the market performance of the Company's shares, thereby aligning the short-term and long-term performance goals of our executives that are based on operational and financial results with the goal of increasing shareholder value.
 The Compensation Committee reviews management's recommendations and recommends to the Board of Directors the granting of stock options, Restricted Share Units (RSU) and Performance Share Units (PSU) to the NEOs of the Company.
 The President & CEO makes recommendations to the Board of Directors for proposed stock option, RSU and PSU grants to the Company's Vice-Presidents.
 Stock options, RSUs, PSUs are granted according to the specific level of responsibility of the executive and the number of options, RSUs, PSUs for each level of responsibility is recommended by the Compensation Committee to the Board of Directors.
-The Company's Long-Term Incentive Plan provides for the grants of Stock Options, RSUs, and PSUs.
+The Company's LTIP provides for the grants of Stock Options, RSUs and PSUs.
 The number of outstanding stock options, RSUs, PSUs and previous grants is also considered by the Compensation Committee when determining the number of stock options, RSUs and PSUs to be granted in any particular year.
-A summary of the Long-Term Incentive Plan is included in Appendix "B".
+A summary of the LTIP is included in Appendix "B" of this Information Circular.